 The 1650 Super is the new 1650

-Considering the broad disparity in performance and the incredibly narrow difference in pricing, Nvidia will need to either drop the standard 1650 entirely or more likely, adjust its pricing downwards so it competes more directly with AMD’s ultra-budget cards, like the RX 560.
+Considering the broad disparity in performance and the incredibly narrow difference in pricing, Nvidia will need to either drop the standard 1650 entirely or, more likely, adjust its pricing downward so it competes more directly with AMD’s ultra-budget cards, like the RX 560.